hemicharly/api-gateway-grpc-microservice/README.md

-## Gateway API and gRPC microservice with Typescript
+## Gateway API and gRPC microservice with Typescript and Python

-Gateway API and gRPC microservice example of crud with typescript and nodejs
+Gateway API and gRPC microservice example of crud with typescript in nodejs and python

 <p align="center">
     <img src="architecture.png" />